Florence Given: Influences

 Given has cited model and activist Munroe Bergdorf and fashion writer Chidera Eggerue as influences.
 Eggerue criticized Given's first book, Women Don't Owe You Pretty, as unusually similar to her own books in style and prose content.
 She argued that this was an instance of ideas from the black community being appropriated by white authors for profit.

 Recognition

 Given won Cosmopolitan's UK Influencer of the Year 2019 for her work on women's mental health.
 Irish magazine Her listed her among its Women of the Year 2019.

+Personal life

+Given is bisexual.
+As of 2025, she resides in Los Angeles.